happiness

 breathe freely

-Positive thoughts and exercises don't succeed if the rest of our lifestyle holds us back.
-The food and drug pages outline ways to escape the pitfalls of temporary chemical pleasures like refined sugar and alcohol which disrupt hormonal systems and amplify mood swings, rage, anxiety and depression.
+Cheerful thoughts don't succeed if the rest of our lifestyle holds us back.
+The food and drugs pages on the top menu contain examples of ways to escape the pitfalls of temporary chemical pleasures like refined sugar and alcohol which disrupt hormonal systems and amplify mood swings, rage, anxiety and depression.